-7.3.11 \hpack, \vpack and \tpack
+7.3.12 \hpack, \vpack, \tpack and \dpack

-These three primitives are the equivalents of \hbox, \vbox and \vtop but they don't trigger the packaging related callbacks.
+These three primitives are the equivalents of \hbox, \vbox, \vtop and \Pdbox but they don't trigger the packaging related callbacks.
 Of course one never know if content needs a treatment so using them should be done with care.
 Apart from accepting more keywords (and therefore options) the normal box behave the same as before.
-The \vcenter builder also works in text mode.